 This section follows on from the above.
 We’d also advise that, even in the summer months, there’s ambient lighting and a heat source.
 Outdoor lanterns, candles, blankets, fire pit, patio heater, etc for when the sun goes down.
 It can get chilly and good lighting cannot only keep the party going but create a great atmosphere/set the mood.

-When it comes to lighting there’s some great options on the market, from solar powered to tiki torches.
+When it comes to lighting there are some great options on the market, from solar-powered to tiki torches.
 As for warmth, you can’t beat cosy blankets and a fire pit.